iAMianIANiAM/PrismaTechGauntletv3/working/currentplan_v2.md

 ### Phase 2: Process Improvement

 1. **Workflow and Rules Review**: Assess our development workflow to prevent similar issues in the future.
-   - [ ] Review working document usage patterns
+   - [x] Review working document usage patterns
-   - [ ] Analyze our version control practices
+   - [x] Analyze our version control practices
-   - [ ] Identify points of failure in our backup procedures
+   - [x] Identify points of failure in our backup procedures
-   - [ ] Develop recommendations for workflow improvements
+   - [x] Develop recommendations for workflow improvements
+   - [x] Create detailed implementation plan for priority improvements in working/workflow_improvement_plan.md

 2. **Git Backup Protocol Implementation**: Create and implement a formal git backup protocol.
    - [ ] Draft backup protocol rules with clear steps and timing